Legal Considerations When Starting a Small Business

 ● A corporation would be seen as a separate legal entity managed by directors where a group of shareholders appoint the directors.
 All decisions would then be made by the shareholders, including the investments and monies paid to staff.
 They are responsible for declaring the companies income, paying salaries, fees to unions and bargain councils and taxes to the HMRC.

 When it comes to the name of your business, of course, you want to try and avoid having any clashes with other existing businesses.
-Run a scan of possible names for your business through the Companies House website to ensure that the name you choose doesn’t create confusion for customers, or legal problems for you.
+Use a company name generator and run a scan of potential names for your business through the Companies House website to ensure that the name you choose doesn’t create confusion for customers, or legal problems for you.
 As soon as you have run the scan to search for your name, you can work on adding a trademark to your company’s name.
 A trademark can be added to the logo, slogans, and any jingles you create, to protect it from being duplicated even if a different name is being used.
 A trademark will add a unique quality to your business.
 It gives the owner exclusivity and will remain part of the license from the filing date and can be renewed indefinitely.
 The rights can only be obtained through trademark registration and not when you have registered the business.

 You may need several types of licenses or permits before you open your business.
 What you will require will depend on the kind of business, of course.
 For example, you may need a business license, trading license, and sales tax permit.
 Perhaps, this might not be the best time to open a restaurant, coffee shop, pub, food stall, or catering company, but if you do, you will have to register for a license with the local governing body for food standards and health and safety.
 If you plan to provide entertainment in an establishment, you will also need to get the relevant permits for music and entertainment.

 It is best to do some additional research and contact relevant local government agencies to learn more about the specific licenses you will need to run your type of business legally.